Summer home cooling tips

 See our tips for:

 The easiest way to stay cool at home this summer is to keep hot air out.
+Here are four ways to keep the heat out.

-Minimizing the amount of heat you're generating is a simple way to to lower the temperature in your home.
+Minimizing the amount of heat you're generating is a simple way to lower the temperature in your home.